kevin-pb/python-proyect-palindromes/README.md

 - # Regular exprecions

+Regular expressions allow you to check if there are certain characters in a string

 The example uses regular expressions to check if alphanumeric values ​​have been entered by checking character by character.
 And then it checks if it is a palindrome:

 [regular_expretions_solution_reu](https://github.com/kevin-pb/python-proyect-palindromes/blob/main/src/regular_expretions_solution_reu.py)